-Supporting the retention and protection of facilities which promote healthy lifestyles such as open space, including public rights of way to open space, playing pitches and allotments."

-7.3 The threat to the various sports clubs has produced considerable objection to Site 4 from club members and users from a wide geographical area.
-Sport England has previously objected to the allocation of Site 4.

-7.4 It is welcome that the Illustrative Emerging Concept Masterplan now protects both the Akamba garden and leisure centre and the wetland to the west of Akamba (which is an LWS).
-This however makes the potential sports facility small, and unable to replace the extensive playing fields south of Tythe Barn Lane which under Site 4 would be lost to new housing.

-7.5 Site 4 has more playing fields than any other Site proposed in the Local Plan Review for development and removal from the Green Belt.
+Supporting the retention and protection of facilities which promote healthy lifestyles such as open space, including public rights of way to open space, playing pitches and allotments." - 8.4 The threat to the various sports clubs has produced considerable public objection to Site 4 from club members and users from a wide geographical area.
+Sport England has previously objected to the allocation of Site 4 (e-mail to Solihull Council of February 2017). - 8.5 It is welcome that the Illustrative Emerging Concept Masterplan now protects both the Akamba garden and leisure centre and the wetland to the west of Akamba (which is an LWS).
+This however makes the potential sports facility small, and unable to replace the extensive playing fields south of Tythe Barn Lane which under Site 4 would be lost to new housing. - 8.6 Site 4 has more playing fields than any other location proposed for development and removal from the Green Belt under the Local Plan Review.
 These playing fields cannot be replaced in the terms of the NPPF, Sport England's policies, and the 2013 Local Plan Policy P18.
 This is a strong reason for deleting Site 4 from the Local Plan review.

-8. Ecological Value
+9. Ecological Value

-8.1 In the Local Plan Review 2016, 'Challenge K, 'Protecting and enhancing our natural assets' (page 24) sets out the following objective.
+9.1 In the Local Plan Review 2016, 'Challenge K, 'Protecting and enhancing our natural assets' (page 24) sets out the following objective.
 The Plan seeks to promote an ecosystem approach to biodiversity conservation aimed at:

-- Halting and reversing decline and loss by conserving and enhancing biodiversity and habitats of value; - Contributing to local and sub-regional initiatives to improve the natural environment; - Reviewing and updating biodiversity information and the network of local wildlife and geological sites; - Addressing gaps in the strategic ecosystem network to support wildlife and green infrastructure; and - Promote a landscape scale approach to protecting and restoring the landscape of the Borough and its characteristic features. - 8.2 The development of Site 4 would conflict with these five objectives above.
-The proposed development west of Dickens Heath would have a profound adverse effect on the wildlife in general in this area which has 4 LWS, the most of any of the proposed sites, and particularly on the LWSs of Little Tyburn Coppice (ancient woodland) and Tythebarn Meadows (wetland which drains into the Stratford Canal), adversely affecting the ecological connectivity of this area. - 8.3 NPPF2 (2019) para 177 states: "The presumption in favour of sustainable development does not apply where the plan or project is likely to have a significant effect on a habitats site (either alone or in combination with other plans or projects), unless an appropriate assessment has concluded that the plan or project will not adversely affect the integrity of the habitats site."
+- Halting and reversing decline and loss by conserving and enhancing biodiversity and habitats of value; - Contributing to local and sub-regional initiatives to improve the natural environment; - Reviewing and updating biodiversity information and the network of local wildlife and geological sites; - Addressing gaps in the strategic ecosystem network to support wildlife and green infrastructure; and - Promote a landscape scale approach to protecting and restoring the landscape of the Borough and its characteristic features. - 9.2 The development of Site 4 would conflict with these objectives above.
+The proposed development west of Dickens Heath would have a profound adverse effect on the wildlife in general in this area which has 4 LWS, the most of any of the proposed sites, and particularly on the LWSs of Little Tyburn Coppice (ancient woodland) and Tythebarn Meadows (wetland which drains into the Stratford Canal), adversely affecting the ecological connectivity of this area. - 9.3 In the NPPF2 Para 177, 2019 version says.
+"The presumption in favour of sustainable development does not apply where the plan or project is likely to have a significant effect on a habitats site (either alone or in combination with other plans or projects), unless an appropriate assessment has concluded that the plan or project will not adversely affect the integrity of the habitats site."

-No such evaluation has been carried out.
-It would also be contrary to Policy P10 as such harm cannot be fully mitigated, especially to ancient woodland.
+As no such evaluation has been carried out.
+It would also be contrary to Policy P10 of the Local Plan Review as such harm cannot be fully mitigated, especially to ancient woodland.